klausmelcher/Learn-Assembly-with-IBM-Z-OS/ChI/README.md

-# Exercises from the Chapter II
+# Exercises from the Chapter I
 Assembler Language Programming
 for
 IBM System z TM Servers